customerio/customerio-android/docs/dev-notes/LINT.md

     banana;
     /* ktlint-enable enum-entry-name-case */
 }
-// Note: it's good documentation to give a reason why a ktlint rule is being disabled.
+// Note: it's recommended to give a reason why a ktlint rule is being disabled.
-// add a reason why as the example above: `// enum cases used as JSON values`
+// Add documentation after disabling the rule like the example above does: `// enum cases used as JSON values`
 ```

 Disabling a lint rule requires: (1) The line of code that break the kotlin rule and (2) the name of the kotlin rule that is broken.